jhumelsine/jhumelsine.github.io/_posts/2024-02-27-composite-design-pattern.md

 Behavior is in the eye of the Configurer, and the Configurer may need glasses.
 The Configurer could be an external person who configures something that’s not exactly what was desired.
 We have all written code with software bugs.
 Configurers can just as easily configure composites with logical bugs in their structure.
 These Configurers will first accuse your implementation of containing a bug before admitting that the error resides in their configuration. _The fault, dear Brutus, lies not in our stars, but in ourselves._

-Integration and acceptance testing won’t address these configuration issues either, since they're a creation of the user.
+Integration and acceptance testing won’t address these configuration issues either since they're a creation of the user.

 # Summary
 Composite allows us to compose snippets of behavior into a tree structure, such that behavior emerges from the shape and organization of the tree more than from any individual node.